 I have lived in quite a few places and pursued a number of interests.
 I taught courses in the evolving concept of magic in medieval Europe at Northwestern University and wrangled dishes at a dude ranch in the Sangre de Cristos mountains of Colorado.
 I taught Elizabethan history on a living history museum that not only sailed around Great Britain, but right through Loch Ness (I didn’t see any monsters though).
 For almost a decade, I worked on community development issues on Maui, Hawai’i.
 I spent most of last year teaching a combined 3rd and 4th grade class at the Cambridge Friends School.
 Oh, and I found myself a beautiful wife, daughter, son, dog, cat, and beta fish somewhere along the way.

-Victor comes to EPCS with twenty-two years of experience as an early childhood educator of children ages two to six in preschool and elementary school settings serving diverse communities.
+Victor comes to EPCS with over twenty-eight years of experience as an early childhood educator of children ages two to six in preschool and elementary school settings serving diverse communities.
 Victor has extensive experience in guiding young children through inquiry-based math and science learning using multi-faceted art and literacy mediums.
 Victor’s approach to teaching and learning focuses on play-based classroom environments and how they encourage and nurture different modes of learning.
 Victor has worked with teams of teachers and specialists in pre-k and kindergarten classrooms where he designed, planned, and set up multi-sensory and interdisciplinary learning environments and delivered special support services to children.
-He brings with him a deep commitment to social justice in early childhood education settings through extensive experience with history, anti-bias, and anti- racist curriculum development and implementation.
+He brings with him a deep commitment to social justice in early childhood education settings through extensive experience with history, anti-bias, and anti-racist curriculum development and implementation.
 He has mentored graduate and undergraduate student interns from various Boston area colleges and universities.
 Victor has broad-based leadership and community- building experiences in classrooms, schools, and community-based organizations serving children, adults, and families from all walks of life.
-When not teaching, Victor enjoys going to the beach, being with his partner Sabina, who is also a teacher, being with his daughter Hazel who is 5, traveling to Martha’s Vineyard, Montréal and London, and spending time with his parents in CT where he grew up.
+When not teaching, Victor enjoys listening to all kinds of music which he incorporates in his classroom environment, being part of the revaluation counseling community, going for long walks on the beach in all seasons, cooking delicious meals, going to new exciting restaurants locally and when traveling, practicing Reiki, being with his partner Sabina, who is also a teacher, being with his daughter Hazel who is 8.
 He holds a specialized Bachelor of Science in Early Childhood Education from Wheelock College.

 Prior to joining EPCS, Vanessa worked in kindergarten and preschool classrooms in Boston Public Schools, with experience in planning and facilitating children’s learning through expeditionary and emergent learning projects that integrate literacy, science, social studies and math projects.
 Through her experience teaching in bilingual and special education settings, she strives to gain a deep understanding of who the child is intellectually, emotionally, and socially and strives to create an environment and educational experiences that foster children’s sense of self.
 Vanessa has developed storytelling curriculum in collaboration with Harvard’s Making Learning Visible Project and a two-way bilingual school in Boston.
 She has solid experience working with children from diverse backgrounds and abilities, including dual language learners and children with mild to significant language and cognitive delays.
 Vanessa is particularly interested in young children’s inner lives and she is currently pursuing advanced studies in child and adolescent intervention to enhance her knowledge of how art, play, and storytelling not only help with children’s intellectual and language development, but also with their social-emotional development.
 Vanessa constantly seeks to learn and grow as an educator, and surrounds herself with professional development experiences that will deepen her practice.
 In her spare time, Vanessa enjoys reading, writing, and riding her bicycle.
 She holds her Bachelor of Arts with a major in Classical Studies (Cum Laude) and two minors, one in Psychology and the other in Urban Education.
 She holds her Master’s in Teaching from UMass Boston through the Boston Teacher Residency Program.